Squeezing by Critical Speeding-up: Applications in Quantum Metrology: Applications in Quantum Metrology

 Critical metrology relies on driving the system in the vicinity of the critical point of a phase transition.
+Assuming that driving is adiabatic, the final (critical) ground state will depend on the unknown parameter.
 This approach is motivated by the fact that critical states exhibit a high level of non-classicality (squeezing or spin-squeezing).
 Although these protocols can, in principle, exhibit Heisenberg or even super-Heisenberg scaling---this is a sensitivity that scales quadratically or even higher than quadratically with the number of particles or time---they will typically operate above the Heisenberg limit rendering them in fact in most of the cases impractical (it is very important to distinguish between the Heisenberg limit, which is a number deriving from the Heisenberg uncertainty principle, and the Heisenberg scaling, which is a quadratic scaling in time and the number of particles).
 This happens because reaching the Heisenberg limit requires having the optimal state from the beginning of the protocol.
 As the starting state of the critical metrology protocols is uncorrelated, critical metrology cannot reach the Heisenberg limit~\cite{2021_noshortcuttoCQM}.
 What is more, such protocols might last for a very long time since they are focused on approaching the critical points where the gap closes.

+Note that we do not use critical systems to first create a non-classical state and use it subsequently to imprint the information about an unknown parameter of some other process.
+The unknown parameter is a part of the Hamiltonian that we use to create the critical state.
+In this sense, we create correlations simultaneously with imprinting the information about the unknown parameter.